Walking the Path of Devotion

 Ariadne’s Dance: Unraveling the Personal Through the Mythical

-Ariadne Giving Theseus the Red Thread (Pelagio Palagi, 18th cent.)
 When a performing art becomes the expression of the performer’s spirit and their personal prayer joins the performance, it becomes Prayerformance.
 The song or dance or play becomes infused with a numinous quality that inspires, blesses and heals us all.
-For those who’ve ever heard […]
+For those who’ve ever heard a soulful rendition of “Amazing Grace” for example, the mere […]

-Can Mythic Movement Help Us Heal the Sister Wound?
+Can Myth-Somatic Movement Help Us Heal the Sister Wound?

 The Neuroscience of Movement